Alexon1999/Alexon1999/README.md

 ## What do I do and What have I done?

-- Finished a Data Science course so excited to explore the field of data analysis and data science
+- Finished a Data Science course so excited to explore the fields of data analysis and data science
-- Lead FullStack Developer at TFJ Technologies (a startup)
+- Lead FullStack Developer and DevOps at TFJ Technologies (a startup)
 - Freelancing for 1 year as a Web and mobile application developer

  ##  My GitHub Stats <img src = "https://i.pinimg.com/originals/65/c4/f4/65c4f452571be1261e9c623f7da488ac.gif" width = 35px>